ericwebsite/ericwebsite.github.io/Diary/index.md

 When I was near Kayla, I said "She told us to pick 10 pieces (of/off) the floor".

-After a while, I said"That means you pick parts of the floor off and ruin the floor. "
+After a while, I said "That means you pick parts of the floor off and ruin the floor".

 Kayla vibrated her lips and say "what".